ssciwr/dockerfile-kernel/docs/features/magics/install.rst

 .. image:: /_gifs/magics/install.gif
     :alt: Video of install

-After successfull execution, the magic sippet will be replaced by the actual code executed by the kernel to enable :doc:`exporting <../frontend/export>` of the resulting Dockerfile.
+After successfull execution, the magic snippet will be replaced by the actual code executed by the kernel to enable :doc:`exporting <../frontend/export>` of the resulting Dockerfile.

 Available Package Managers